jeron7/conc-exercises/fork-sleep-join/README.md

 For *rust*, we have two solutions:
 1. using fork: in fork dir.
 2. using barrier: in barrier dir.

+For *go*, we have one solution that uses WaitGroup.